SathiraSriSathsara/php-calculator-app/README.md

    - Open the control panel for your server solution and start the Apache server.

 4. **Access the Calculator:**
-   - Open your web browser and navigate to `http://localhost/php-calculator` (assuming the folder is named `php-calculator`).
+   - Open your web browser and navigate to `http://localhost/php-calculator-app` (assuming the folder is named `php-calculator-app`).

 ## Usage